Best RV Power Cords, Extension Cords, & Plug Adapters in 2018

 How To Plug Your RV Into Shore Power

-So you get to your destination campground, you pull into your spot, get level and now it's time to plug your rig into power.
+So you get to your destination campground, you pull into your spot, get level and now it's time to plug in your 30 or 50 amp RV cord.

-Don't be tempted to just plug in without testing the outlet first.
+Don't be tempted to just plug in without testing the outlet first, no matter whether you have a 50 amp plug or a 30 amp plug.
 There are plenty of campgrounds that don't have their wiring correct on any given pedestal.
 You should first test the outlet using a polarity tester or a surge protector.
 (IF that surge protector tells you if the outlet is wired properly or not.)

 This is good insurance for keeping your rig safe and sound electrically.
 An ill-wired outlet, or even too little power coming through the outlet, can lead to an RV electrical disaster.
 Always, always check the power at the pedestal first!

-If you have a surge protector that plugs in at that pedestal, plug it in first, WITHOUT your shore power cord attached.
+If you have a surge protector that plugs in at that pedestal, plug it in first, WITHOUT your shore power cord attached, no matter whether it's a 50 amp rv cord or a 30 amp rv cord.
 Once it reads ok, then you can plug in your shore power cord.

 If you have a surge protector mounted inside your rig, then make sure you have the kind that will 'test' the pedestal before allowing power to enter your rig.
 Most interior-mounted surge protectors will do this, but make sure before you go plugging it into a pedestal.